-Management-System Put dts4160FTPMode=1

-DTS

-Put dts4160NetServicesConfigCmd=1

-- Variable is set to 1 internally \rightarrow Configuration group is assumed - ← Sends dts4160ConfigChanged Notification with the new time dts4160NetConfigChangedTime
+Management-System DTS Put dts4160FTPMode=1 \rightarrow Variable is set to 1 internally Put dts4160NetServicesConfigCmd=1 \rightarrow Configuration group is assumed ← Sends dts4160ConfigChanged Notification with the new time dts4160NetConfigChangedTime

 9.3 DTS subagent SNMP notification

 Protocol: SNMPv2c Notification

 For Notifications to be sent out, SNMP must be switched on.
 In addition, at least one receiver system must be configured.